dariol83/reatmetric/eu.dariolucia.reatmetric.ui/Mimics.md

 is evaluated in lexicographical order.
 As soon as one item's evaluation is successful, the list evaluation stops.

 Allowed expression values: string, syntax as per https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/transform.
+Null value _##NULL##_ removes the attribute.

 #### data-rtmt-blink-[nn]